Updated: 2 days ago

 The Knights Hospitaller

 As their name implies, they developed the first hospitals in the Holy Land for Christian pilgrims.
 Their first central hospital was in the Muristan area of the Old City, in what is now the Greek Market, near the German Lutheran Church of the Redeemer (Erlöserkirche).
 A hospital was probably already built in the Byzantine period and operated in one way or another during early Muslim rule.
 In 1060 a hospital for pilgrims was opened and in 1080, The blessed Gerard (Gerrardo Sasso) a lay priest, was appointed to run the hospital.
 With the Crusader occupation, the hospital grew and received financial support from the State.
-The priests began to accompany the pilgrims and thus gradually became another military order of knights-priests, with a strict moral code and rules.
-They became very powerful, both economically and politically and a formidable military force.
-With the fall of Jerusalem, they moved to Acre and with the fall of Acre in 1291, they established their center on the island of Rhodes, where their influence is evident everywhere.
+The priests began to accompany the pilgrims and thus gradually became another military order of knight-priests, with a strict moral code and rules.
+They became very powerful, both economically and politically and a turned into a formidable military force.
+With the fall of Jerusalem, they moved to Acre and with the fall of Acre in 1291, they established their center on the Island of Rhodes, where their influence is evident everywhere.
 From there they moved to the island of Malta, which they ruled for many years.
 They still maintain wealth and political influence and are now active throughout European countries.

 In Jerusalem, there remains a living relic of their work: the St John of Jerusalem Eye Hospital.
 This hospital was established at the end of the 19th century by an English order called "The Most Venerable Order of the Hospital of St John of Jerusalem".
-In the 19th century the hospital operated from what is now the Mount Zion Hotel near the Cinematheque, then their center moved to the Old City, where a cenotaph is located near the Muristan as a memorial to where the old hospital used to be, and finally a modern hospital was opened in Sheikh Jarrah in East Jerusalem, operating to this day.
+In the 19th century the hospital operated from what is now the Mount Zion Hotel near the Cinemateque, then their center moved to the Old City, where a cenotaph is located near the Muristan as a memorial to where the old hospital used to be, and finally a modern hospital was opened in Sheikh Jarrah in East Jerusalem, operating to this day.
 There are more clinics around the West Bank and a new modern hospital in Hebron.
 There is also a German Johanniter Hospitz on the Via Dolorosa.

 These are the international symbols of the Sovereign Order of the Hospitaller Knights: the State flag, of a simple white cross on a red background, the flag with a Malta cross on a red (sometimes the white Malta cross appears on a black background).
 And finally, the order's coat of arms.